presscustomizr/nimble-builder/readme.txt

 Yes, Nimble builder works with any WordPress theme.
 If you experience any problem with a specific theme, please report it in the [plugin support forum](https://wordpress.org/support/plugin/nimble-builder).

 = How to troubleshoot problems with Nimble Builder ? =
-1. **Use the latest software versions** : make sure WordPress, Nimble Builder and your theme are all up to date.
+1. **Use the latest software versions** : make sure WordPress, your theme and plugins are **all updated to their latest versions**.
-2. **Documentation** : try to find a possible solution in our [documentation pages](https://docs.presscustomizr.com/collection/334-nimble-builder/).
-3. **Search the forum** : use the search field on top of the topic list with keywords describing your issue.
-Another user may have had a similar problem already resolved.
-4. **Cache plugin** : if you use a server cache or cache plugin, please clear it’s cache content and disable caching via it’s settings.
+2. **Cache plugin** : if you use a server cache or cache plugin, clear it’s cache content.
 It is recommended to disable your cache plugin when customizing your site.
-5. **Check for plugin conflict** : deactivate all of your plugins.
-If it fixes the issue, re-activate your plugins one by one, until you identify the plugin in conflict.
-6. **Browser** : [clear your browser's cache / history](https://docs.presscustomizr.com/article/309-how-to-clear-your-browsers-cache-cookies-and-history/).
+3. **Browser** : [clear your browser's cache / history](https://docs.presscustomizr.com/article/309-how-to-clear-your-browsers-cache-cookies-and-history/).
 Switch to another browser if needed.
 Make sure you do not use a browser extension that conflicts with the plugin.
+4. **Check for plugin conflict** : install WordPress official [Health check plugin](https://wordpress.org/plugins/health-check/).
+Activate the troubleshooting mode.
+Then deactivate all of your plugins.
+If it fixes the issue, re-activate your plugins one by one, until you identify the plugin in conflict.
-7. **Theme** : try to switch to another WordPress theme, like the default WordPress theme.
+5. **Theme** : install WordPress official [Health check plugin](https://wordpress.org/plugins/health-check/) and try to switch to another WordPress theme, like the default WordPress theme.
 If you use a child theme, activate the parent theme instead.

-We have also published a detailed [troubleshooting guide for Nimble Builder](https://docs.presscustomizr.com/article/351-nimble-troubleshooting-guide/).
+6. **Search the forum** : use the search field on top of the topic list with keywords describing your issue.
+Another user may have had a similar problem already resolved.
+7. **Documentation** : try to find a possible solution in our [documentation pages](https://docs.presscustomizr.com/collection/334-nimble-builder/).

-If you can't troubleshoot your issue, please open a new thread in [Nimble Builder support forum](https://wordpress.org/support/plugin/nimble-builder/).
+You can report a problem by opening a new thread in [Nimble Builder support forum](https://wordpress.org/support/plugin/nimble-builder/).

 == Upgrade Notice ==
 Visit the [Github release page](https://github.com/presscustomizr/nimble-builder/releases).